Taurasi: Wines

-The town was centred on by a Longobard castle which was enlarged by the Normans.
-Taurasi is a centre of production of the red wine Taurasi DOCG.
+The town was centred on a Longobard castle, which was enlarged by the Normans.
+Taurasi is the centre of production of the red wine Taurasi DOCG.
 It is a full-bodied dry wine with an aromatic vein.
 The wine must be aged for three years, of which one must be in chestnut or oak casks.
-In the three succeeding years, the wine can be tasted in the fullness of its quality and is particularly good as an accompaniment to roasted red meats.

-The variety of grapes it is made from, Aglianico, is believed to have been introduced by Hellenic peoples around the time of the foundation of Cumae.
-It is found in virtually the whole of southern Italy but the wines produced from it are considerably different, depending on the places where the vines grow.
+In the three succeeding years, the wine can be tasted in the fullness of its quality and is particularly good as an accompaniment to roasted red meats.The variety of grapes it is made from, Aglianico, is believed to have been introduced by Hellenic peoples around the time of the foundation of Cumae.
+It is found in virtually the whole of southern Italy, but the wines produced from it are considerably different, depending on the places where the vines grow.
 Aglianico has a medium-sized cluster of grapes which is cylindrical-conical in shape.